dlrjones/PCUConsole/ReadMetxt.txt

 	8)	  Refresh the uwm_MPOUS_LocProcCode table.
 [This can be done manually with this: PointOfUse.RefreshPreviousValues()]

-	When the program ends, uwm_BIAdmin.uwm_IVPItemCost holds the same values as the HEMM.ITEM_VEND_PKG table.
+	WHEN THE PROGRAM ENDS --> uwm_BIAdmin.uwm_IVPItemCost holds the same values as the HEMM.ITEM_VEND_PKG table.

 TABLES USED IN UWM_BIADMIN
          uwm_IVPItemCost -- HEMM.
 This holds the last current item cost values (since the previous update to SLOC_ITEM PAT_CHRG_PRICE)